 - From one of those two rows, pull the 5th, 8th and 11th ears.
 This gives us a consistently random process to select sample ears.

-- Measure the length of grain (in inches, rounded to the nearest one-quarter inch) on each ear (don’t measure blank cob).
+- Measure the length of grain (in inches, rounded to the nearest one-quarter inch) on each ear (don’t measure blank cob), average and record.

 - Count the number of kernel rows around on each ear (in inches), average and record.

 - Record the row width in the field.